Filter Series Data

 Initialize Filtering UI Context at Runtime

-To filter an individual series’s data, initialize the Filtering UI at runtime.
+To filter an individual series’s data, initialize the Filtering UI Context at runtime.
 The following code demonstrates how to use a custom filter model to filter series data.
 Note that in this case, you should use the FilteringUIContext.SetFilterCriteriaBinding method instead of the Client property to bind the Context to the SeriesBase.FilterCriteria property.

 Series ProductSeries { get { return chartControl.Series["Products"]; } }